Post-Workout Nutrition: Best Post-Workout Food

 Time to read 4 min

-Why is Eating Post-Workout Important?
+Why is Post-Workout Nutrition Important?

 You know the drill… you drive home from the gym questioning your life after a soul-shattering back day and completely forget to eat.
 Sometimes it’s hard to work up an appetite after completely killing it at the gym, but that doesn’t mean it isn’t important.

-Eating after training plays a critical role in assisting the recovery of your muscles and replacing their glycogen stores.
+Post-Workout Nutrition plays a critical role in assisting the recovery of your muscles and replacing their glycogen stores.
 That’s why you should eat a meal containing protein and carbohydrates within two hours of exercise.
 If you’re unable to eat, consider a snack and make sure you drink plenty of fluids to prevent dehydration (Mayo Clinic.
 2021).

 Benefits of Eating Post-Workout!